virreck/The-Veil/README.md

 ### The Fracture
 A threshold was crossed.
 The world tore.
 The Veil was exposed.

-### The First Exposure
-After the Fracture, the Veil became part of lived reality.
-Some places thinned.
-Some thickened.
-Some people began to hear or feel resonance where others felt only wrongness.

 ### The Long Silence
 Collapse followed, not simply in fire but in consistency.
 Infrastructure broke.
 Old industrial assumptions failed.
 Large parts of the old technological tree died.
 The specific pathway that once led to firearms and modern ballistics ceased to exist culturally.
 It is not taboo in common life; it is simply absent, as though history never grew in that direction again.